seshanbrothers/projects/PIX3LPLOTT3R/V3/README.md

 2. Uses regular, thin markers (e.g. Crayola, Prang, or equivalent think line marker)
 3. Programmed in EV3-G
 4. Additional images processed in Python (if neeeded)
-5. Parts needed: 1 EV3 brick, 2 medium motors, 1 large motor, 1 color sensor, extra Technic and System parts
+5. Parts needed: 1 EV3 brick, 2 medium motors, 1 large motor, 1 color sensor, extra Technic and System parts.
+You can order parts from a store such as Bricklink.
 6. This robot has been designed for US Letter Head size.
 You will have to make modifications if your paper is different
 7. Plastic sheet: We recommend that you place a plastic sheet on top of the plates for the paper to rest on.
 Tape the plastic sheet down at one end (where the color sensor is located).
 This will prevent the paper from catching on the holes in the LEGO as it moves forward.

 # Installation Steps

 **STEP 1:** Build the robot.
-This robot requires parts beyond a single EV3 set.
 Although there are no build instructions provided, you can use the LDD file to duplicate this design.
 Use the hide and reveal features as needed.
 You will notice that there is a dark plate under the color sensor.
 This is deliberate.

+**STEP 2:** Select the images you want the plotter to print.
+We have provided four images (.rtf files) to choose from.
+You can make your own as well (see Step 6).

+**STEP 3:** Modify the EV3-G code to match the images.
+In the EV3-G program, rename the very first two constant blocks "file1" and "file2" to match the two .rtf files you selected to print.
+(For example, change "file1" to "Taj" if you want a Taj Mahal printed).

-**STEP 2:** Download the main code.
-The code is in the .ev3 file.
-You will need to download this and the .rtf files to the brick.
-If you don't know how to do that, refer to EV3Lessons.com.
+**STEP 4:** Download the .ev3 file and the .rtf files to the brick.
+(If you don't know how to do that, refer to EV3Lessons.com for a lesson. *coming soon*)

-**STEP 3:** How does it work?
-There is a menu system that displays on the brick that lets you pick from the two images.
+**STEP 5:** Start the printing process.
+Insert a marker in the print head slightly above the paper (should not touch the LEGO plates).
+There is a menu system that displays on the brick that lets you pick from the two images and gives you instructions.
 You can use the left and right brick buttons to preview the image.
+The printer head starts as far left as possible (close to the brick).
+It will reset after each print is complete.

-**STEP 4:** How do you make more images?
+**STEP 6:** How do you make more images?
 We have provided a Python script that will convert any png to a rtf.
 The png should be 100 pixels width.

 ![picture](Pix3lv3.png)